-E4D staff frequently provide commentary on science policy and evidence-based decision-making via the media and through opinion editorials.
+E4D staff frequently provide commentary on science policy and evidence-informed decision-making via the media and through opinion editorials (op-eds).
 Below are some op-eds authored by E4D staff and partners.

 Vancouver Sun - Tej Heer, Kimberly Girling - 26/6/2020